IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 we have attempted to resolve this by installing the **specific  versions of the R packages that have been proven** to work together.
-If you have attempted to install TwoRavens in the past, and it didn't work, please see the part of section ``1.b.`` where we explain how to completely erase all the previously built packages.
+If you have attempted to install TwoRavens in the past, and it didn't work, please see the part of section :ref:`prerequisites_r` where we explain how to completely erase all the previously built packages.

 1. Prerequisites
 ++++++++++++++++

+.. _prerequisites_apache:

 a. httpd (Apache):
 ------------------